Return to Sleepaway Camp (2008)

 Christopher Shand

-wans't too shabby as the head bully camper in the flick as he seems natural as a typical teenage prankster.
+(T.C.) wansn't too shabby as the head bully camper in the flick as he seems natural as a typical teenage prankster.
+Does well by jumping in a scene after what he spots.

 S

-Stage veteran actor Paul Iacono acts his part out as a dweeb who wets his bed a little too much as he didn't impress me at all and seemed too slapstick.
+Stage veteran actor Paul Iacono (Pee Pee) acts his part out as a dweeb who wets his bed a little too much as he didn't impress me at all and seemed too slapstick.

 Adam Wylie

-We can't forget about Jonathan Tiersten as the temperamental Ricky in the first one who appears briefly in the middle of the film's run and appears close to the end of the film so his part wasn't too bog but he still has the knack as an actor even if he chose to be a progressive rock singer instead of acting.
+We can't forget about Jonathan Tiersten (Ricky Thomas) as the temperamental one in the first one who appears briefly in the middle of the film's run and appears close to the end of the film so his part wasn't too bog but he still has the knack as an actor even if he chose to be a progressive rock singer instead of acting.
 He certainly knew his stuff as Ricky again having more of a bad ass attitude too.
+However his outfit looked like his normal look when he performs with his band.

-Last but not least, we have a good couple of cameo scene's by the late Isaac Hayes playing a Chef as he shows the same humor like he did in South Park which was a real treat watching his performance and it was sad that he died shortly before the film's release.
+Last but not least, we have a good couple of cameo scene's by the late Isaac Hayes (Charlie the Chef) as he shows the same humor like he did in South Park which was a real treat watching his performance and it was sad that he died shortly before the film's release.

 Michael Gibney's character moons some girls at a sportsfield.